My Practice Approach

 My Story

 I spent fifteen of my public accounting years building a small local firm into an area powerhouse.
 In 2015, I decided I wanted something different out of life.
-While I only practice part-time now, I am having a blast teaching and training the next generation, and serving my small group of select clients.
+While I only practice part-time now, I am having a blast teaching and training the next generation and serving my small group of select clients.

 If you are adept at working in the digital age – scanning, emailing, and connecting through technology – then I am here to serve you.
-My practice is low touch and high tech.
+My practice approach is low touch and high tech.
 If you need more extensive and personal support, then I can refer you to some of my wonderful colleagues here in town.
-Sure, they charge quite a bit more, but you will get the level of service that fits your needs.
+Sure, they charge quite a bit more, but you will get the level of service that meets your needs.

 Meet the Team